 Are there any recommendations or guidelines what to do if PRTG crashes and it is not possible to restart the program?

-If your PRTG crashed and you cannot restart it anymore, split the approach to solve this problem into two steps:
+If PRTG crashed and you cannot restart it anymore, split the approach to solve this problem into the following two parts.

-First, try to get your PRTG running again!
-You should consider this, even though you might have to accept the loss of some monitoring data.
-The most important thing is: Back to work, as soon as possible!
-You can also install and run a PRTG trial version.
-This ensures that you have at least one running instance of PRTG while trouble shooting.
+First, try to get PRTG running again.
+You should consider this even though you might have to accept the loss of some monitoring data.
+The most important thing is back to work, as soon as possible.
+You can also install and run a trial version.
+This ensures that you have at least one running instance of PRTG while troubleshooting.

-Second, try to find the problem!
-Because this can be hard work and can easily take some days even in the case of a medium sized issue, we strongly recommend accomplishing the first step in advance; that is, getting PRTG back to work.
-This approach will take away some of the pressure you might be in when PRTG has crashed.
+Second, try to find the problem.
+Because this can be hard work and can easily take some days even in the case of a medium-sized issue, we strongly recommend that you accomplish the first step in advance; that is, getting PRTG working again.
+This approach will take away some of the pressure that you might be in when PRTG crashes.

 The following steps will help you find the problem and to resolve corresponding issues.

 If PRTG crashes, make a backup or snapshot.
-This way you can be sure that you have the current, crashed status of PRTG at any time for later forensic analysis.
-For details, please refer to the article How do I backup all data and configuration of my PRTG installation?
+This way, you can be sure that you have the current, crashed status of PRTG at any time for later forensic analysis.
+For details, refer to How do I backup all data and configuration of my PRTG installation?

-When trying to localize the problem, consider the following points:
+When trying to locate the issue, consider the following points:

-- Was the problem potentially triggered by any changes to your setup?
+- Was the issue potentially triggered by any changes to your setup?

-- Did you try to reset recent changes which might have caused the issue?
+- Did you try to reset recent changes that might have caused the issue?

-- Are there any updates of the operating system, virus scanner, etc., which have been installed on the system recently?
+- Are there any updates to the operating system, virus scanner, etc., that have recently been installed on the system?

-- Have a look into PRTG’s log files.
-These might indicate the reason for the problem.
+- Have a look at the log files of PRTG.
+These might indicate the source of the issue.

-If you find nothing in the log files, run PRTG’s server executable file directly with the parameter INFO (no other characters needed!).
+If you find nothing in the log files, run the executable file PRTG Server.exe directly with the parameter INFO (no other characters necessary).

 \PRTG Network Monitor\”PRTG Server.exe” INFO